metomi/rose/sphinx/tutorial/rose/furthertopics/failif-warnif.rst

    rose tutorial fail-if-warn-if DIRECTORY cd DIRECTORY

-You will now have a new rose app with a ``rose-app.conf`` that looks like this:
+You will now have a new rose app with a :rose:file:`rose-app.conf` that looks like this:

 .. code-block:: rose